¶ Time and Materials Billing

 - Name: Enter identification for this rule

-- **Customer Price** will use native NetSuite pricing in sequence (Item Specific Pricing > Item Group Pricing > Price Level).
-If any of this is defined, it would use the customer price vs. a markup
+- Customer Price will use native NetSuite pricing in sequence (Item Specific Pricing > Item Group Pricing > Price Level).
+If any of this is defined, it would use the customer price vs. a markup.
+(Cost Markup % and Gross Profit % are disabled with this method.)

 The following fields should be populated on the Employee Record for any resources logging time: